nikfaizdev/Data-Analysis-with-Excel-Coffee-Sales-Dashboard/README.md

 -  Top 5 products are all beverages, with coffee and tea leading in both revenue and transaction volume.
 This highlights a strong customer preference for these beverages.
 -  Green Beans and Green Teas are the least sold items, both in terms of revenue and transactions.
 This suggests low customer demand toward this products.

+## Recomendation
+- Strategies to boost revenue and attract customers in Lower Manhattan could include marketing campaigns, promotions, and focusing on excellent customer service.
+- Consider running Saturday promos to boost weekend sales.
+- Promote afternoon/evening specials or happy hour to boost late-day traffic.
+- Low-performing categories like Packaged Chocolate and Branded products may require reassessment (e.g., promotion, placement, or removal) to optimize product offerings.